 In the urbanizing areas of the County, compact, mixed-use developments served by adequate facilities are a priority.
+Mixed use developments in MU and PDD zoning districts and development in industrial districts provide an opportunity and a critical market for the use of development rights in priority growth areas while providing incentives to preserve land in agricultural and environmentally sensitive areas.
 While the County has a variety of traditional and contemporary communities that promote principles of sustainability, many land use and development patterns are resource-intensive, expensive to serve and consumptive of land.
 A diversity of housing options should be considered.
 While rural, large lot development is a popular lifestyle option, the public and private costs of such development can be excessive and may not position the County or its residents to attain sustainability.
 The growth management strategy will direct growth to appropriate and designated primary and secondary Sustainable Development Areas (SDAs) as defined in Section 2.2.5.
 In order for these development patterns to be sustainable, several objectives need to be established to achieve a desired future land use scenario.
 These objectives include mixed uses, land use and transportation connections, jobs and housing balance, flexibility and certainty, and land use compatibility.